Confluent (CFLT)

 What makes the software-as-a-service model so attractive is that once the software is developed, it usually doesn’t cost much to provide it as an ongoing service.
 These minimal costs can include servers, licenses, and certain personnel.

 Confluent’s gross margin is better than the broader software industry and signals it has solid unit economics and competitive products.
-As you can see below, it averaged a decent 74.1% gross margin over the last year.
-Said differently, Confluent paid its providers $25.86 for every $100 in revenue.
+As you can see below, it averaged a decent 74.3% gross margin over the last year.
+That means for every $100 in revenue, roughly $74.30 was left to spend on selling, marketing, and R&D.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-Confluent has seen gross margins improve by 5 percentage points over the last 2 year, which is elite in the software space.
+Confluent has seen gross margins improve by 3.9 percentage points over the last 2 year, which is very good in the software space.

-In Q3, Confluent produced a 74.2% gross profit margin, in line with the same quarter last year.
-Zooming out, Confluent’s full-year margin has been trending up over the past 12 months, increasing by 1.1 percentage points.
+Confluent’s gross profit margin came in at 74.7% this quarter, in line with the same quarter last year.
+Zooming out, Confluent’s full-year margin has been trending up over the past 12 months, increasing by 1 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as servers).

 10. Operating Margin